 What courses of study are available?

 The Dance Major: Those who are serious about studying dance may pursue a major in dance, in any of a number of concentrations.
 The major is designed to flexibly meet the student's needs while providing a solid background in dance history and theory, along with intensive study in a variety of dance techniques.

 The dance major serves as excellent preparation for graduate study and careers in dance.
 Dance majors typically pursue careers in performance, teaching, choreography, dance therapy, physical therapy, and arts management.

 Double Majors: Many dance majors choose to pursue a second major in addition to dance.
 Popular choices include theatre, business, and biology, in preparation for careers in musical theatre, dance therapy, and dance medicine.
-In addition, Muhlenberg offers a teaching certificate program popular among dance majors who wish to pursue a career in education.
+In addition, Muhlenberg's Education Department offers a teaching certificate program, which is popular among dance majors who wish to pursue a career in education.

 The Dance Minor: Minoring in dance can also help to prepare students for careers in musical theatre, dance therapy, and dance medicine.
 Of course, you might also choose to minor in dance because you love to dance, but wish to pursue other academic interests.

 Dance Classes: All Muhlenberg students, regardless of major, are welcome to take both technique classes in the studio and academic classes from the Dance Program.

 What concentrations are available?